-We have now tried again to rewrite this part, especially focusing on making the example clearer.
+We agree that our explanation still was not clear enough.
+In particular, the meaning of “the same difference” might have been confusing.
+What we are referring to is that a given difference in development at a given point in time might be associated with smaller or larger differences in date of first flowering depending on temperatures.
+We have now tried to rewrite this part to clarify our reasoning, and now provide a more specific example.
 We hope that the explanation is now easier to understand.

 211. Maybe this is correct (in which case don't change it) but it seems odd to me that your nested models would really have the "same causal structure."
 If they had the same causal structure, what is the point of comparison?

-By “sharing the same causal structure” we meant that the nested models maintained the direction of the paths considered in the saturated model, i.e. the effects went on the same direction.
-But we agree that this could lead to confusion, so we have removed it now.
+By “sharing the same causal structure” we meant that the nested models maintained the direction of the paths considered in the saturated model, i.e. the effects were in the same direction.
+But we agree that this could lead to confusion, and have now removed this statement.
 286. Should that be 22%?
 As it is, 0.22% is implied.

-Yes, 0.22% is correct.
+0.22% is correct.
+We now changed to 0.2 to avoid misunderstanding.
 311. It would be helpful if you suggested parenthetically why this might be.
 For example: ". . . directly increasing fitness (for example through exposure to a different suite of pollinators), or from other...".

-This was mentioned before on the paragraph, but now we repeat it here: “directly increasing fitness (by increasing time and resources for seed maturation)” .
+This is mentioned earlier in this paragraph, but now we repeat it here: “directly increasing fitness, e.g. by increasing time and resources for seed maturation, …” .
 319. The logic of this paragraph is a tad slippery to me.
 If you get a positive effect of later flowering after removing the effect of the eggs, wouldn't that suggest the importance of some other factor (such as exposure to a different set of pollinators, or better abiotic conditions, etc.).
 Instead, you suggest an effect of escaping predation, after you have statistically removed the effect of predation.

-In these analyses we have removed the effect of the total number of eggs that were laid on the whole shoot.
-However, as we try to explain in the text, phenology can not only influence the total number of eggs, but also the distribution of eggs among flowers within the shoot, and this was not considered in our analyses.
-Our point here is that we think that late-opening flowers within late-flowering plants might be able to escape predation (i.e. not receive any eggs, or receive very few) because they develop after the period of butterfly oviposition.
-Therefore, a higher proportion of fruits could escape butterfly attack in late- than in early-flowering individuals (i.e. the eggs would be more aggregated in late-flowering individuals, and more evenly distributed among the different flower buds in early-flowering individuals).
+It is true that these analyses accounted for the effect of the total number of eggs that were laid on the whole shoot.
+However, phenology might not only influence the total number of eggs, but also the distribution of eggs among flowers within the shoot.
+Such effects on distribution among flowers within shoots were not accounted for in the analyses.
+Our point is that in early-flowering shoots all flowers are exposed to butterfly oviposition resulting in a relatively even distribution of eggs among flowers within shoots, while in late-flowering shoots late-opening flowers might often escape predation because they develop after the period of butterfly oviposition.
+As a result, a given number of eggs might result in that a higher proportion of fruits escape butterfly attack in late- than in early-flowering individuals (i.e. the eggs would be more aggregated in late-flowering individuals, and more evenly distributed among the different flower buds in early-flowering individuals).
+The implication of this would be that also some of the positive direct effects of a later flowering in the path models might be mediated by predation, and that the effects of phenology via predation are stronger than suggested than the path coefficients.

 336. This has now been said many times, consider removing this sentence (the one that starts with "Because of its preference...").